LaunchCodeLiftoffProjects/KC-Water-Garden-App/README.md

 - Spring Security
 - MySQL
 - Spring Data JPA
-- Thymeleaf templates & extras for Spring Security
+- Thymeleaf templates, fragments & extras for Spring Security
 - Bootstrap
 - Google Maps API
+- Gradle

 ## What the Team Will Need to Learn
 - How to work together on a team to produce a product from concept through demonstration of product